Getting the Most Value From Driver’s Education

 Place your teen in a driver's education course

-Once they pass, shop around and compare quotes to find the best rates.
+Once they pass, shop around and compare quotes from multiple auto insurance companies to find the best rates.

 Sign them up for a defensive driving course